 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Percentage of provider applicants appropriately licensed prior to enrollment.
-N= Provider applicants appropriately licensed prior to enrollment; D= Total number of enrolled providers.
+Number and percent of provider applicants licensed as required prior to delivering waiver services.
+N=Number of provider applicants licensed as required prior to delivering waiver services; D=Total number of providers applicants requiring licensure